Oh, The Weather Outside is frightful .....

 We here in Indiana are caught in an unexpected blast of frigid arctic air, and I'm all for staying inside by the fire with a cup of steaming hot tea and a good book (or the computer).
 Right now I'm

-nd a properly prepared cup of Lapsang Souchong - it is a smokey, black tea who's fragrance is earthy and reminds me of primal woodland living ...
+enjoying the pleasures of a down comforter and a properly prepared cup of Lapsang Souchong - it is a smokey, black tea who's fragrance is earthy and reminds me of primal woodland living ...

-e in the luxury of "staying in by the fire" the best comforts are often old friends, and in the case of books some of my favorite and familiar reads are those whose authors can carry a person off to another place and time with the power of description.
+On days like this, when a person is able to indulge in the luxury of "staying in by the fire" the best comforts are often old friends, and in the case of books some of my favorite and familiar reads are those whose authors can carry a person off to another place and time with the power of description.
 One of my favorite descriptive passages comes from the pages of Hugh Lofting's "Dr. Dolittle," and centers about the ability of Jip, the dog, to interpret the world around him by using his super powers of scent:

 started muttering to himself,

-'Tar; Spanish onions; kerosene oil; wet rainco
+'Tar; Spanish onions; kerosene oil; wet raincoats; crushed

 laurel-leaves; rubber burning; lace-curtains being washed--No, my